poulamim91/poulamim91.github.io/about/index.md

 * [Mysterium](https://boardgamegeek.com/boardgame/181304/mysterium): Similar to clue and the art work is amazing.
 This is one of my favorite games to play with N and R (a couple friend of ours), who introduced us to this and many other amazing cooperative board games.
 * [Ghost Stories](https://boardgamegeek.com/boardgame/37046/ghost-stories)
 * [T.I.M.E.
 Stories](https://boardgamegeek.com/boardgame/146508/time-stories): It is a time travel story and we love the expansions a lot.
-* [Eldritch Horror](https://boardgamegeek.com/boardgame/146021/eldritch-horror): This is another game to play with N and R.
+* [Eldritch Horror](https://boardgamegeek.com/boardgame/146021/eldritch-horror): This is another game I enjoy playing with N and R.
 * [Arkham Horror](https://boardgamegeek.com/boardgame/15987/arkham-horror)
 * [Arkham Horror Card Game](https://boardgamegeek.com/boardgame/205637/arkham-horror-card-game): I am tired of thinking that I am going to lose the game till the very end and then we magically end up winning but my husband, P loves it!
 * [Batman the Animated Series - Gotham City Under Siege](https://boardgamegeek.com/boardgame/252693/batman-animated-series-gotham-city-under-siege): We recently played this for the first time with N and R, really liked it and ended up buying it.